deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “...Our species’ shared history is neither here nor there,” he said levelly, looking the enormous furry brute unflinchingly in the eye.
 “We are not prejudiced, Great Father Daar, nor do we hold grudges.
 We simply act in our own best interests.
 Right now, we have a patient whose successful treatment to your satisfaction would benefit the Corti.
 It is therefore in our best interests to be good partners to you, no matter what the past may hold.”

 “I’ll take ‘yer word of honor on all o’ that,” Daar rumbled neutrally.
 “As ‘fer what we’re gonna do...well, we’ll see.
-An’ on that note,” He looked toward his aide, and seemingly communicated with him solely through ear-flicking.
+An’ on that note...”
+He looked toward his aide, and seemingly communicated with him solely through ear-flicking.
 “I think I better get goin.’”

 “We’ll keep you informed!”
 Nofl promised chirpily, and ushered him and his aide toward the door.
 Daar gave him a decidedly less cool nod of acknowledgement, and padded his way out.